 love at first sight.

 Right away, I knew that I wanted to go back and spend more time in that town which stole my heart.
-I felt there were many things to do in Brisighella, regardless to its small dimensions, and that it was a perfect spot for slow travel, a place to savor rather than just visit.
+I felt there were many things to do in Brisighella, regardless of its small dimensions, and that it was a perfect spot for slow travel, a place to savor rather than merely visit.

-I bought my train ticket, booked two nights at a bed and breakfast right in the center, and off I was!
+I bought my train ticket, booked two nights in a bed & breakfast right in the center, and off I was!

-I knew that going back back to a place that had enthralled me in a matter of minutes was possibly a risk, and I wondered how I would feel.
+I knew that going back to a place that had enthralled me in a matter of minutes was possibly a risk, and I wondered how I would feel.
 Would I find Brisighella as charming as the first time?
 Would I get bored?
 Would I have a hard time finding out what to do in Brisighella?

 There are many lovely things to do in Brisighella.

 Brisighella is surrounded by three rocky hills, on top of which stand the fortified Castle (La Rocca), the Clock Tower and the Monticino Sanctuary.